2006 M.S., Computer Science, University of Southern California

-Ryan McAlinden is senior advisor, Synthetic Training Environment (STE) Cross Functional Team (CFT) for the Army Futures Command and an adjunct assistant professor of the practice of spatial sciences with the USC Spatial Sciences Institute.
+Ryan McAlinden is Director of Defense and Intelligence Programs for the USC Institute for Creative Technologies (ICT).
+Previously he served as senior advisor, Synthetic Training Environment (STE) Cross Functional Team (CFT) for the Army Futures Command and as ICT's Director of Modeling, Simulation & Training at the USC Institute for Creative Technologies (ICT), leading projects primarily for the US Department of Defense centered around geospatial visualization and analysis.
+He is an adjunct assistant professor of the practice of spatial sciences with the USC Spatial Sciences Institute.

 His primary research interest is identifying, developing and employing novel ways for human users to exploit and better understand the 3D virtual world around them.
 Immersive mediums like virtual and augmented reality continue to proliferate and are now mainstays in our society.
 Map-based big data are used in many of the most popular applications on our devices, from review apps, to ride sharing, to self-driving cars.
 However, the ability to produce and visualize 3D geospatial content for these devices remains elusive, mostly because the process for creating such content is existentially an anthropomorphic process, and as a result time-consuming, inefficient and often inconsistent.

 McAlinden’s goal, through automation, is to ease the burden of generating 3D terrain content for our electronic devices and systems, as quickly and cost-effectively as possible.
 Ultimately, he seeks to improve the agency that human users have with their maps, and reduce the human load for creating them.